muskanTaza/Dash.Readme-docs/docs/Collections/payment-methods-europe/eurozone-1/bank_initiation_eur-1.md

 ---
 # How It Works

-- The customer has to select their bank.
+* The customer has to select their bank.
-- They are then redirected to their online banking environment (or a secure third-party platform).
+* They are then redirected to their online banking environment (or a secure third-party platform).
-- Within their banking environment, they authenticate the payment (e.g., with a password, fingerprint, or one-time code).
+* Within their banking environment, they authenticate the payment (e.g., with a password, fingerprint, or one-time code).
-- Once authenticated, the payment is instantly transferred to the merchant.
+* Once authenticated, the payment is instantly transferred to the merchant.

 ### Where It Works

 **Europe (28 EU countries)**

-Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Germany, Denmark, Estonia, Spain, Finland, France, Greece, Hungary, Ireland, Italy, Lithuania, Luxembourg, Latvia, Malta, Netherlands, Poland, Portugal, Romania, Sweden, Slovakia.
+Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Germany, Estonia, Spain, Finland, France, Greece, Hungary, Ireland, Italy, Lithuania, Luxembourg, Latvia, Malta, Netherlands, Poland, Portugal, Romania, Sweden, Slovakia.

 # Payment Method type

 Users can use the below payment method type to create a transaction using Bank Initiation in the available geography

-- Europe: `bank_initiation_eur`
+* Europe: `bank_initiation_eur`

 # Functionality